willitscale/solidity-util/README.md

 ## substring(uint) : string

-Get a partial section of the string
+Get a partial section of the string.

 ```
     function substring() {